Building A Fan base With Social Media. Tips For Authors & MusiciansPosted on September 7th, 2013 No comments

 - Videos of JBJ talking about the latest tour.

-Four tips to help get you started.
+Five tips to help get you started.

 First tip: If you are unsure of what to share take a look at the profiles of people succeeding in the same industry/niche as you.

 Third tip: If you want to be really technologically savvy.
 Use the Instagram app on your smart phone.
 Share a photo on Instagram, Facebook and Twitter all at the same time.
+If you really want to make a splash use Canva to make graphics that fit the proper dimensions for each platform.
+Photos added to your updates draw more people in.
+People love visual content.

 Fourth Tip: Use the Hootsuite or Twitter app to keep tabs on your Twitter messages and engagement!